-ISA is committed to adapting the way it delivers capacity development to fit the increasing needs of its Members in an evolving context.
-To this end, the Secretariat will continue to welcome suggestions from the Members of ISA and promote, when and where possible, agile approaches to developing the capacities of its Members and enhancing collaborative capacity development across the three levels of interventions (individual, institutional and national) and the different stakeholders involved, including government representatives, scientific communities, early career professionals, contractors and Members of academia.
-This will be reflected in the different types of tools and methodologies used.

-If national and regional workshops continue to be considered as an important avenue to develop capacity, consideration will also be given to developing further secondment opportunities with the Secretariat of ISA and with other competent international organizations.
-Attention will also be given to ensuring that practical training offered by contractors under the terms of their contracts signed with ISA provides the conditions for effective at-sea training and access to laboratories.

-ISA will also continue to expand its online training platform with the objective of complementing existing curricula and courses offered by universities and training institutes.
-This may include the establishment of "summer schools" or on-demand executive courses focusing on deep sea-related matters in partnership with interested institutions.
+- 22. The Authority is committed to adapting the way it delivers capacity development to fit the increasing needs of its members in an evolving context.
+To this end, the secretariat will continue to welcome suggestions from the members of the Authority and promote, when and where possible, agile approaches to developing the capacities of its members and enhancing collaborative capacity development across the three levels of interventions (individual, institutional and national) and the different stakeholders involved, including government representatives, scientific communities, early career professionals, contractors and members of academia.
+This will be reflected in the different types of tools and methodologies used. - 23.
+If national and regional workshops continue to be considered as an important avenue to develop capacity, consideration will also be given to developing further secondment opportunities with the secretariat of the Authority and with other competent international organizations.
+Attention will also be given to ensuring that practical training offered by contractors under the terms of their contracts signed with the Authority provides the conditions for effective at-sea training and access to laboratories. - 24.
+The Authority will also continue to expand its online training platform with the objective of complementing existing curricula and courses offered by universities and training institutes.
+This may include the establishment of "summer schools" or ondemand executive courses focusing on deep sea-related matters in partnership with interested institutions.

-Innovative and tailored tools and methodologies developed to support the delivery of capacity development programmes and activities, where relevant & possible

-OUTPUT 2.F.

-Opportunities for secondments of national experts to the Secretariat of ISA strengthened & expanded

-OUTPUT 2.G.

-Content and interface of ISA's e-learning platform consolidated and further expanded, with a view to complementing existing or new curricula provided by universities and training institutions

-OUTPUT 2.H.

-Practicability of the organization of "summer schools" or on-demand executive courses on deep sea-related matters explored and, when possible, such initiatives organized in partnership with interested institutions
+- Output 2.e.
+Innovative and tailored tools and methodologies developed to support the delivery of capacity development programmes and activities, where relevant and possible - Output 2.f.
+Opportunities for secondments of national experts to the secretariat of the Authority strengthened and expanded - Output 2.g.
+Content and interface of the Authority's e-learning platform consolidated and further expanded, with a view to complementing existing or new curricula provided by universities and training institutions - Output 2.h.
+Practicability of the organization of "summer schools" or ondemand executive courses on deep sea-related matters explored and, when possible, such initiatives organized in partnership with interested institutions

+Key result area 3: strengthening institutional capacities through technology transfer and technical assistance
-Pursuant to article 143 of UNCLOS, States parties are required to promote international cooperation in marine scientific research in the Area by ensuring that programmes are developed through ISA for the benefit of developing States and technologically less developed States with a view to strengthening their research capabilities, training their personnel and the personnel of ISA in the techniques and applications of research and fostering the employment of qualified personnel in research in the Area.

-Furthermore, article 144 of UNCLOS, as implemented through the 1994 Agreement, requires ISA to take measures to acquire technology and scientific knowledge relating to activities in the Area and promote and encourage the transfer to developing States of such technology and scientific knowledge so that all States parties benefit therefrom.
+25. Pursuant to article 143 of the Convention, States parties are required to promote international cooperation in marine scientific research in the Area by ensuring that programmes are developed through the Authority for the benefit of developing States and technologically less developed States with a view to strengthening their research capabilities, training their personnel and the personnel of the Authority in the techniques and applications of research and fostering the employment of qualified personnel in research in the Area.
+Furthermore, article 144 of the Convention, as implemented through the 1994 Agreement, requires the Authority to take measures to acquire technology and scientific knowledge relating to activities in the Area and promote and encourage the transfer to developing States of such technology and scientific knowledge so that all States parties benefit therefrom.
 Under the 1994 Agreement, this is to be achieved in particular by developing training, technical assistance and scientific cooperation programmes in marine science and technology and the protection and preservation of the marine environment.

-This could be done by leveraging specific actions in three complementary levels pertaining to:

-- (a) developing human resources - (b) facilitating access to physical infrastructure - (c) leveraging the necessary financial resources.
+This could be done by leveraging specific actions in three complementary levels pertaining to (a) developing human resources, (b) facilitating access to physical infrastructure and (c) leveraging the necessary financial resources.